 While much more expensive than the above options, electronic kits also offer many benefits that drum pads and mute pads do not.
 Electronic drum sets offer something no acoustic drum set has: A volume knob!
 You can feed the sound into a small speaker or, better yet, headphones.

 Unlike regular pads, these kits can recreate various drum and percussion sounds to improve the practice experience.
 E-drums have come a long way technologically, but the playing experience is still imperfect.
 They play like rubber pads, and they lack the depth and sensitivity offered by “real” drums and cymbals.

 The above options attempt to get around the issue of big, loud drums by removing the drums from the equation.
 If you absolutely need the real thing, like so many drummers do, then you will likely need to rent a rehearsal studio.

 There are many studio rental options available throughout NYC, but generally the spaces are small rooms (often converted factories or storage units) that you can rent on an hourly, daily, or monthly basis.
 They may come with equipment (especially common with “hourly” rooms), or they may be empty.
 Often, several musicians or band will go in together for a “share,” in which one studio is rented monthly by several parties.
 The parties involved would need to come to an agreement on how the space is used, such as who is entitled to use the space when.

 No matter what arrangement you come to, renting a studio will be an additional, recurring expense.
-You could be paying hundreds of dollars per month for a small room here in New York City, depending on how much time per week you intend to practice.
+You could be paying hundreds of dollars per month for a small room in New York City or other major US cities, depending on how much time per week you intend to practice.